 Starting work in a new dental practice can be an exciting time, but also a challenging one.
-In this Advice Booklet we have sought to highlight the many ways in which it can introduce additional risks into your professional life, and also to suggest ways to keep these risks to a minimum.
+In this advice booklet we have sought to highlight the many ways in which it can introduce additional risks into your professional life, and also to suggest ways to keep these risks to a minimum.

 Whether you are working in a practice environment for the first time, or simply moving from one practice to another, there are pitfalls for the unwary and the greatest danger of all is complacency.
-The early days, weeks and months of starting work in a new practice are a time of heightened risk, and this is an important concept to engage with when starting out.
+You need to be aware that it is a time of heightened risk when starting work in a new practice.

-More detail on other resources available to supplement the contents of this advice booklet is available from dentalprotection.org.
+More detail on other resources available to supplement the contents of this advice booklet is available from dentalprotection.org